Mon Quatre-Quarts (French pound cake or Four-Fourths cake)

 I like to watch sitcoms.

 I love spending time with my husband and children to do fun activities.

-I love tobogganing with my kids.
+I love tobogganing with my kids and carving pumpkins.

 I play folk, Celtic and Reggae music with a Francophone music band in Calgary.

 Professional career: My professional journey has been composed with low and high pitch notes and few wrong notes, with harmonies and dissonances, some Pianos and Forte even Fortissimo, few Lento and Prestissimo and more Adagio.
 The composition is not finished yet.
-For the last few years, the melody is more harmonious.
+For the last few years, the melody has been more harmonious.
 This path has forged my personality, my adaptability to diverse environments, and enabled me to develop multiple talents, such as event coordinator, writer, musician and dancer.

 11 years of Music Conservatory- playing music for more than 30 years.